This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

-- You may need to have different blood and urine tests.
-Imaging tests, such as x-rays, computerized tomography (CT) scan, magnetic resonance imaging (MRI), or renal arteriography may also be done.
-Ask your caregiver for more information about these and other tests that you may need.
-Write down the date, time, and location of each test.
+- You may need blood or urine tests before surgery.
+You may also need x-rays, a CT scan, or an MRI of your kidneys.
+Talk to your caregiver about these or other tests you may need.
+Write down the date, time, and location for each test.

 The night before your surgery: